 What is the fuss about?
 Everything looks perfectly okay to me – but I smell something dreadful!

-Because of the low water level, grime, dirt and even skin flakes along with detergents and water softeners do not always fully drain from your front loading machine.
+Because of the low water level, grime, dirt and even skin flakes along with detergents and water softeners do not always fully drain from your front-loading machine.
 Another disconcerting feature is that residue builds up from using a cold water cycle.
-Over time, these residues get moldy, and everything you wash takes on that same musty smell.
+Over time, these residues get a moldy odor, and everything you wash takes on that same musty smell.